Module Descriptions

 This module prepares students in their role as Social Science educators who can help Intermediate Phase learners to identify social and environmental changes throughout history; to understand the impact of change on local and global communities – especially in Africa; and to become change-agents towards a healed and whole society.
 Students completing this module should have a basic knowledge of the Social Sciences, should be able to assess learners reliably, and should better know how to teach Social Sciences.
 The student will be provided with specific methods and activities for teaching and learning of the two sub-disciplines of Social Science, viz.
 History as the process of historical enquiry; and Geography and its two branches (Physical Geography and Human Geography).
 Social responsibilities of learners are emphasized, and the use of historical evidence highlighted, as well as the use of maps as a graphicacy skill.
 Students completing this module should have an advanced knowledge of how to teach the Social Sciences.

-This module aims to give the student an in-depth grasp of the curriculum, teaching methods, and Foundation Phase Life Skills assessment.
-This includes emphasizing Beginning Knowledge, Creative Arts, Physical Education, and Personal and Social Well-being.
-Students completing this module should have advanced knowledge of how to teach Life Skills in the Foundation Phase.
-This module will also assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+The aim of this module is to provide the student with an in-depth grasp of curriculum, teaching methods and assessment of Foundation Phase Life Skills.
+This includes emphasis on Beginning Knowledge, Creative Arts, Physical Education and Personal and Social Well-being.
+Students completing this module should have an advanced knowledge of how to teach Life Skills in the Foundation Phase.
+This module will also assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

 The aim of Science and Technology Didactics is to provide students with an overview of methods and activities that support effective teaching and learning in IP Science and Technology.
 Students will be acquainted with CAPS documents regarding the knowledge areas of science (matter and materials; life and living; energy and change; earth and beyond) and Technology (structures; systems and control).
 Special emphasis will be placed on the aims of Science and Technology and practical teaching skills.
 Students completing this module should have a basic knowledge of Science and Technology, should be able to assess learners reliably, and should demonstrate an understanding of best practice in the teaching of Science and Technology.
 The module will provide students with skills that include: the development of lesson plans, designing assessment tools, designing science projects, and the use of IT-Technology in the classroom.
 Students completing this module should have an advanced knowledge of how to teach Science and Technology and use IT resources in the classroom.
 This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.